|Degrees||MusB, GRNCM (Manchester), M.St. (Oxon)|

 - Electronic Dance Music (EDM) since 2010

-- Music and memes on the social web
+- Music and the Internet

 - Ways of moving to music